Etale and crystalline companions, II: Companions and corollaries

-\begin{theorem} Any algebraic \'etale coefficient object on $X$ admits a crystalline companion. \end{theorem} \begin{proof} We may assume at once that $X$ is connected; by Remark~\ref{R:independence of base field}, we may also assume that $X$ is geometrically irreducible.
-Let $\calE$ be an algebraic \'etale coefficient object on $X$; we may assume that $\calE$ is absolutely irreducible.
-By making a constant twist, we may ensure that the least generic slope of $\calE$ (Lemma-Definition~\ref{L:generic Newton polygon}) is 0.
+We complete the proofs of Theorem~\ref{T:deligne} and Theorem~\ref{T:companion}.
+While the heavy lifting was already done in \S\ref{sec:companion points}, there remains a bit of work to eliminate the restriction that the least generic Newton slope occurs with multiplicity 1 (Hypothesis~\ref{H:companion points new}).

-By Lemma~\ref{L:alteration reduction}, we may check the claim after replacing $X$ with an alteration or an open dense subspace.
-By Proposition~\ref{P:alterations} and Lemma~\ref{L:alter to docile}, after replacing $X$ by an alteration, we may ensure that $\calE$ is docile.
-By Corollary~\ref{C:stable curve fibration}, we may assume that $X$ admits a good compactification $(\overline{X}, Z)$ which form a stable $n$-pointed genus-$g$ fibration over some base $S$.
-In light of Remark~\ref{R:contracted section}, we may also assume that $X \to S$ admits a section $s$ on which $\calE$ is constant.
-By Lemma~\ref{L:contracted section2}, the fibers of $\calE$ over $S$ are also absolutely irreducible.
+\begin{theorem} Any algebraic \'etale coefficient object on $X$ admits all crystalline companions. \end{theorem} \begin{proof} We proceed by induction on $\dim(X)$, the case $\dim(X) = 1$ being Corollary~\ref{C:algebraic companion}.
+Let $\calE$ be an algebraic \'etale coefficient object of rank $r$ on $X$; as per Definition~\ref{D:algebraic}, $\calE$ is $E$-algebraic for some number field $E$.
+By Lemma~\ref{L:alteration reduction}, we may check the claim after replacing $X$ with an alteration or an open dense subspace; we may thus assume that $\calE$ is absolutely irreducible and (by Lemma~\ref{L:alter to docile}) docile.
+By making a constant twist, we may ensure that the Newton polygon $N_\eta(\calE)$ (Lemma{-}Definition~\ref{L:generic Newton polygon}) at the generic point $\eta$ of $X$ has least slope 0 with some multiplicity $e$.
+By Lemma~\ref{L:monodromy}, we may reduce to the case where $\overline{G}(\calE)$ is connected; then $\overline{G}(\wedge^r \calE)$ is connected and semisimple, hence trivial, meaning that $\wedge^r \calE$ is constant.